Nylen History, Family Crest & Coats of Arms

 The surname Nylen was first found in Devon where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Nylen family
+Early History of the Nylen family

 This web page shows only a small excerpt of our Nylen research.
 Another 68 words (5 lines of text) covering the years 1469, 1597, 1688, 1640 and 1648 are included under the topic Early Nylen History in all our PDF Extended History products and printed products wherever possible.